 - Yeast harvesting – The jar attachment is a great way to collect yeast, or just pull the beer off the yeast without the issues of transfer.

 - Clean up – Super simple.
+A requirement of the best conical fermentors.

 - Temperature control – I would like to see an insulated jacket as an option.